tGodson/HTML-and-CSS-Capstone-Project/README.md

-# Apple website webpage clone
+# HTML and CSS capstone Project

 > Microverse Project: A replica of old Apple website webpage